brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 This problem is solved using a clever technique called a "debug trampoline" function.
 You can think of the trampoline as a wrapper function that does two things:
-* Calls the function you want to call.
+* Calls the function you wanted to call in the first place.
 * On return, *immediately* halts into debug mode using the ARM BKPT instruction.

 If you use this mechanism, you are guaranteed that nothing (besides the function